rishavbhowmik/xdb/index/README.md

 # Index Engine

-Index is basically an in-memory B-Tree or Hash-Map to search of an item without traversing all items.
+An index is keys and values mapped in B-Tree or Hash-Map.

 ## Types of Indexes

 1. B-Tree Index: A B-Tree is a self-balancing binary search tree, which also supports range searches.
 2. Hash-Map Index: A Hash-Map is a data structure that maps keys to values.

-## Optional Features

-1. Atomic Locking: No read operation is allowed while any write operation is in progress.

-## Persistence of Indexes in storage
+## Persisting of Indexes in storage

-Things to ensure while persisting an index in storage:
+Things to ensure while persisting index in storage:

-- Index must be persisted for every write(INSERT/DELETE/UPDATE) operation.
+- Index must be persisted for every write(INSERT/REMOVE/DELETE) operation.
-- Any failed operation must be retryable.
+- Any failed operation must be retrievable.

 ### Index Log

-Index log file serially stores insert/delete operations, before they are updated in memory.
+The Index log file serially records all write operations on the index.

-#### INSERT_LOG tupple format
+#### Tupple format to insert a key and value pair

 ```
 |-------------------------------|